CITY OF OVERLAND PARK - POSITION DESCRIPTION

 Must have a valid driver's license and maintain an insurable driving record.

-3 years of field electronics engineering or special systems experience to include working knowledge of operations and component of at least three of the following: Access Control, Closed Circuit Television, IP Cameras, Telecommunications, structured cabling system or UPS systems.
+3 years of field electronics engineering or special systems experience to include working knowledge of operations and component of at least three of the following: Security Access Control, Closed Circuit Television (CCTV), IP Cameras, Telecommunications, structured cabling system or UPS systems.

 Ability to manipulate small items/wires without direct line of site.